boyishjunior-crypto/Nasa-Space-Apps-Challange/README.md

 Nasa-Space-Apps-Challange
 this is the NASA Image Annotation App for this years Nasa Space Apps Challange 2025.
-An advanced mobile application that uses AI-powered region detection and collaborative annotation features to explore, annotate, and analyze NASA space imagery.
+An advanced mobile application that uses  collaborative annotation features to explore, annotate, and analyze NASA space imagery.

 Characteristics